Epi-Nabeel/Epi-Nabeel/README.md

 # Health Connect App

 Welcome to the Health Connect App!
 This project is designed to provide a comprehensive health management solution for users in British Columbia (BC).
 It integrates various health features, task management, and user advocacy support.
+EDIT - Project isnt completed yet, will be live once its ready

 ## Table of Contents